leonardo-pilastri-sonarsource/sqman/README.md

 to get a list of available commands.

 For each command you can type `sqman <command> --help` to see the usage of that specific command

+## TODO List

+* The `install-plugin` command gets 401 on repox because it is not authenticated, is there a way to download public builds without auth?
+* Add local file to store the last sq version installed/used to automatically use when running `sqman run` without a version argument